dwang5/dwang5.github.io/pages/about.md

 ---
 layout: page
 title: "About"
-description: "Intro to our work."
+description: Intro to our work.
 ---
-{% include JB/setup %}

 ## Computational Science